Luke Schenn: Junior

 The Kelowna Rockets arranged for Schenn to join the team during their Memorial Cup run at the end of the 2004–05 season.
 He roomed with defenceman Shea Weber as the team wanted him to learn about his future role.
 Schenn debuted with the Rockets during the 2005–06 season, and was named the team's Rookie of the Year.
 He served as an alternate captain for the team during the 2007–08 season.
 Later in that same season, Schenn was named to the WHL's roster for the ADT Canada-Russia Challenge and participated in the annual Canadian Hockey League Top Prospects Game, where he served as a team captain and scored a goal.
-While playing in Kelowna, he was often paired with current Vancouver Canucks defenceman Tyler Myers, former winner of the NHL's Calder Memorial Trophy.
+While playing in Kelowna, he was often paired with current Dallas Stars defenceman Tyler Myers, former winner of the NHL's Calder Memorial Trophy.
 Schenn was named to the WHL's Second All-Star Team after the 2007–08 season.

 Leading up to the 2008 NHL entry draft, Schenn was a highly regarded prospect, ranked fifth among draft-eligible North American skaters by the NHL Central Scouting Bureau.
 Some scouts saw him as a mix between Calder Trophy and Norris Trophy nominee Dion Phaneuf and two-time Stanley Cup champion Adam Foote.
 E. J. McGuire, then-director of the Central Scouting Bureau, compared him to former first overall selection Ed Jovanovski.
 At the draft, the Toronto Maple Leafs traded with the New York Islanders for a higher draft pick, which they ultimately used to select Schenn.